Sulfur dioxide: From sulfites

 The reverse reaction occurs upon acidification:

 Reactions

-Sulfites results by the action of aqueous base on sulfur dioxide:
+Sulfites result by the action of aqueous base on sulfur dioxide:

 Sulfur dioxide is a mild but useful reducing agent.
 It is oxidized by halogens to give the sulfuryl halides, such as sulfuryl chloride:

 Sulfur dioxide is the oxidising agent in the Claus process, which is conducted on a large scale in oil refineries.
 Here, sulfur dioxide is reduced by hydrogen sulfide to give elemental sulfur:

 The sequential oxidation of sulfur dioxide followed by its hydration is used in the production of sulfuric acid.